waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Lass at (13, 4) in 4F: Non-battling NPC.
 Mentions JASMINE and the GYM.

 ## Current Task: Defeat Jasmine
-- Start Turn: 7011
+- Start Turn: 7021
-- Current Position: Olivine Gym (Battle)
-- Plan:
-    1. Stay with Calcifer (Select NO when asked to switch).
-    2. Use FLAME WHEEL on Steelix.
-    3. Defeat second Magnemite with FLAME WHEEL.
+- Plan: Defeat Jasmine's team using Calcifer's FLAME WHEEL.